RobertoM89/CTRLTools_Docs/README.md

 **Tested on: Maya 2023 - Python 3**

-**CTRL Tools** is an Autodesk Maya tool for 3D animators developed by *[Roberto Menicatti](https://linktr.ee/robertomenicatti)*, which allows you to easily create controls and handle constraints for additional props you might want to use in your animation shots.
+**CTRL Tools** is a Maya tool for 3D animators developed by *[Roberto Menicatti](https://linktr.ee/robertomenicatti)*, which allows you to easily create controls and handle constraints for additional props you might want to use in your animation shots.

 Give a look at the video or read the guide below if you want to see its functionalities.